 The School mission reflects overall our teaching excellence, the dissemination of knowledge and its scientific impact on the international academic community.
 Nevertheless, although any performance index will always be incomplete and subject to ongoing improvements, the use of rankings has become common in higher-education evaluations.
 In this sense, it should be noted that the International Ranking of Departments of Economics from Tilburg University points EPGE, since the beginning of 2011, as the best school of economics in Latin America.

-Furthermore, its IGC – General Index of Courses (Brazil’s index to evaluate higher-education institutions) – including undergraduate and post-graduate degrees, was for three times the highest in Brazil, in the six unique evaluations from the Ministry of Education.
-Such evaluation was carried out among more than 2 100 Higher-Education Institutions.
-When our school did not achieve the first place, it reached the second one.
-Its Doctorate degree and Academic-Master degree have also been granted the highest grade (7) from Capes - Coordination for the Qualification of Higher Level Staff in Brazil - , the same regarding its Professional Master and its Undergraduate course.
+Furthermore, its IGC – General Index of Courses (Brazil’s index to evaluate higher-education institutions) – including undergraduate and post-graduate degrees, was, for six times, the highest in Brazil, in ten unique evaluations from the Ministry of Education.
+Such evaluation was carried out among more than 2.100 Higher-Education Institutions.

 Rubens Penha Cysne